 - How will the change help the organization produce better results and achieve its goals?
 How, specifically, can I, my team and my community contribute to the change?

-- Engage and enable the organization.
-Engaged organizations have advocates who are ready to drive change and move in a unified direction.
+4. Engage and enable the organization.
+Engaged organizations have advocates (a key communication role in the Prosci methodology) who are ready to drive change and move in a unified direction.
 Advocates are invited into the change early, helping to create the strategic vision and approach.
-They act as proxies for senior leaders and are on the frontline of what Kotter calls a “volunteer army,” moving the change forward throughout the organization.
+They act as proxies for senior leaders, moving the change forward throughout the organization.
 Advocates must be supported by a continuous flow of transparent information across a range of communication channels.
 This includes creating channels that facilitate quickly identifying and removing barriers to change.
 Advocates also are the primary source of news on wins and results, which will be shared and celebrated to create momentum.

 Change initiatives are more successful when supported by strong communication.
 Sustaining communication throughout a long, complex change management initiative takes focus and commitment.
 The end result — higher likelihood of successful change — will be worth the effort.